 Can I play in more than one tournament?

 Teenagers can play in Survivor and the non-profit invitational.
-People aged 60 and over can play in the Senior and non-profit tournaments.

 How competitive is it?